RohrbachMatthew/Library/README.md

 # Library Management System

 ## Overview
-- [Click Here](https://github.com/RohrbachMatthew/Library_System_Python) to goto the python program that uses this database.
+- [Click Here](https://github.com/RohrbachMatthew/Library_System_Python) to goto the python library management program that uses this database.

 This project is a library management system designed to showcase SQL skills.
 It includes scripts for creating tables, inserting sample data, and performing various SQL operations.
 Data was generated on Mockaroo for `Books` and `LibraryMembers` tables.